-Symbol Symbol Minimum Maximum Unit Vcc 4,5 5,5 V
+Symbol Minimum Maximum Unit Vcc 4,5 5,5 V

-The current consumption of the UICC shall not exceed the value given in table 6.4 during the ATR (including activation and deactivation).
+The current consumption of the UICC shall not exceed the value given in the tables in clause 6.2.2 during the ATR (including activation and deactivation).

 When the UICC is in idle state (see below) the current consumption of the card shall not exceed 200 $\mu A$ at 1 MHz and 25°C. If clock stop mode is enabled, then the current consumption shall also not exceed 200 $\mu A$ while the clock is stopped.